 In 2006, I opened my ceramic studio, Playin’ In the Mud, at my home in Washington Grove and returned to my art full time.
 My wheel thrown and hand-built pieces reflect my love of nature, birds and animals in a whimsical way.
 I’ve been fascinated with ceramic whistles and have been making ocarinas off and on since 2005 to add music to my menagerie.
 Most of my present work is done in mid-fire oxidation.
 I like having control of what I do, from mixing the glazes, experimenting with formulas, decorating & illustrating techniques and working with different clay bodies, to loading and firing.
 I learn something new every time.

 I attended RISD and received a BA in Fine Arts from Western Maryland College (now McDaniel College).
 I’ve been teaching art workshops and ceramic hand-building as an independent contractor for the past 30 years.
-I work with children, adults, autistic youth and senior centers.
+I've worked with children, adults, autistic youth and senior centers.
 Everyone has an artist in them and a way to express themselves if given the opportunity!

-I sell my work through ALOG (Art League of Germantown), Montgomery Potters, local festivals, Something Earthy gallery and private commissions.
+I sell my work through ALOG (Art League of Germantown), local festivals, Something Earthy gallery and private commissions.